 - You must be accepted for full-time admission to an eligible graduate program at the doctoral level at York University, or be in the process of applying.
 You must be registered as a new doctoral student in the program to hold the scholarship;

-- Your application must be supported by a VISTA Core Member who would become your supervisor.
+- Your application must be supported by a VISTA Core or Associate Member who would become your supervisor.
 If your primary supervisor is an Associate Member, a Core Member must also be identified to co-supervise.

 - You must conduct research in the vision sciences that is aligned with the VISTA program.

 Program of Study Eligibility

-VISTA Core Members will generally have an appointment in one or more of the following graduate programs:
+VISTA Core and Associate Members will generally have an appointment in one or more of the following graduate programs:

 - Kinesiology & Health Science